Version: 1.00.10 - Last Update: Sunday, September 27, 2009, 16:50:00

 It is always wise to differentiate between a parent object and its children!
 A VFP form object hosts instances of let's say VFP's TextBox- and CommandButton classes.
 The form is the parent, the contained controls are the children.
 These are my rules of thumb you might want to apply in a similar scenario, too:

 A child should never know anything about its parent.
 A parent object should always know all and everything about its children!
-A child should never send a message to its parent directly using VFP's speciality: parental reference keywords like PARENT, THISFORM or THISFORMSET.
-Any child should only communicate with the outside either by using references that were passed in during Start() OR by raising events.
-During startup a parent may send its own reference (or others) to any of it's children's START() methods OR may bind to any of its children's events.
+A child should never send a message to its parent directly using VFP's specialty: parental reference keywords like PARENT, THISFORM or THISFORMSET.
+Any child should only communicate with the outside either by using references that were passed in during Start() or by raising events.
+During startup a parent may send its own reference (or others) to any of it's children's START() methods or may bind to any of its children's events.

 All of my statements apply to reusable, encapsulated classes only!
 In other words: if you don't intend to create a reusable super-class (let’s say, to include it in your personal framework) then you might code and use everything you like - go and query any parent information like